Division properties in exterior algebras of free modules and logarithmic residua: Introduction

 {\bf Question 4.} {\it Given $\eta\in\La^pM$ and $1\le r\le k$ such that $p\ge r$, when one can write

 with some $\g_J\in \La^{p-r}M$, where $\o_J\in \La^rM$ are of the form $\o_J=\o_{j_1}\w\cdots\w\o_{j_r}$?}

-Such questions appear naturally in differential geometry when one considers the module of one differential forms or the module of vector fields on $N$.
-Singularities of tuples of differential forms, or vector fields, are unevoidable if the topology of the manifolds is not sufficiently trivial.
-Already for $k=1$ a classical result says that on any manifold with nonzero Euler characteristic every smooth vecor field on $N$ has a singular point.
-As shown recently, every holomorphic one-form on a smooth complex projective variety of general type must vanish at some point \cite{PS}.
-Global questions can often be reduced to local ones with the use of basic sheaf theory.
-It is then of fundamental importance to understand answers to the above questions for $R$ equal to the ring of germs of functions at fixed points of a manifold, at least in the smooh, real analytic, and holomorphic category.
+Such questions appear in differential geometry when one considers k-tuples of differential 1-forms or vector fields on a manifold $N$.
+Singularities of such tuples (points where they are linearly dependent) are unavoidable if the topology of the manifold is not sufficiently trivial, see \cite{K}.
+Already for $k=1$ and nonzero Euler characteristic of $N$ every smooth vector field or differential 1-form on $N$ has a singular point.
+Also any holomorphic 1-form on a smooth complex projective variety of general type must vanish at some point \cite{PS}.
+Answers to above questions may help to deal with such local singularities (as was the case in \cite{JZ}), in which case $R$ will be the ring of germs of functions on manifolds in the holomorphic, real analytic, or $C^\infty$ category (where $R$ is non-Noetherian).

 Our first main result, statement (i) in Theorem \ref{thm1-existence} in the next section, will give a criterium for $\eta$ to be representable in the form (R).
 To have such a representation we will assume that $p-r+2<d$, where $d$ is the depth of the ideal $I(\O)$ generated by the coefficients of the k-form